Ex-Disney employee allegedly shot videos up women’s skirts

 Disney World said Sunday that Vega doesn’t currently work for the company.

-The sheriff’s office deferred until Monday commenting on whether investigators are pursuing more charges against Vega.
+The sheriff’s office has not said whether investigators are pursuing more charges against Vega.

 Both the sheriff’s office and Disney declined to say whether they are working to identify the other women who Vega allegedly took videos of.